sevesalm/eInk-weather-display/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 1. Convert the SVG images: `./convert.sh` (install `rsvg-convert` if needed)
 1. Create `config.ini` file (see: [config_example.ini](config_example.ini))
+1. Create `scripts/run.sh` (see: [scripts/run.sh.example](scripts/run.sh.example))
-1. Start: `python weather-display.py`
+1. Start: `./scripts/run.sh`

 ### Development

-The script [deploy.sh](scripts/deploy.sh.example) is a small helper which copies all the files over SSH to Raspberry Pi, activates venv and starts the application remotely using the [run.sh](scripts/run.sh.example) script.
+The script [scripts/deploy.sh.example](scripts/deploy.sh.example) is a small helper which copies all the files over SSH to Raspberry Pi, activates venv and starts the application remotely using the [scripts/run.sh.example](scripts/run.sh.example) script.
 This is useful if you run your Raspberry Pi in headless mode.
+The script [scripts/pi-compile.sh.example](scripts/pi-compile.sh.example) allows compiling the shared C library on Raspberry Pi.

 Example scripts are provided.
 Please edit them to suit your needs.